 As long as you wash the fruit thoroughly, you can skip peeling them.
 Some people feel that the skins can impart a slight bitter flavor, but for me itʻs more of a textural issue.
 (Large pieces of the skin tend to roll up into tight little sticks when cooked.)
 Here are more details on how to easily peel tomatoes.

-I tend to peel them when canning them in large chunks, but if I’m making salsa I don’t.
+I tend to peel them when canning whole tomatoes or large chunks, but if I’m making salsa I don’t.
 Instead, I chop the fruit in a food processor and and the smaller pieces of skin are not at all noticeable.

 Of course you’ll want to consider the source of your tomatoes.
 If they’re from your garden and free of toxic pesticides, you’ll likely feel safe using the fruit skin and all.
 Commercially produced crops that are sprayed with harsh pesticides might make you think twice about eating the skin.